Jeet2103/cross_camera_maping/Report.md

     - **Advanced Detection Head:** Enhanced localization and classification, especially in high-density scenes with overlapping individuals.

-    - **Temporal Consistency:** Reduces false positives and ID switches during rapid game transitions.
+    - **Temporal Consistency:** The detector has been optimized to maintain consistent detection across frames, reducing ID switches and missed detections in fast-paced scenes.

 - **Output:**
-The model outputs bounding boxes with class labels and confidence scores, which are passed directly to the tracking module for identity persistence.
+    - Detected bounding boxes with class labels (`player`, `goalkeeper`, `referee`, `ball`) and confidence scores.

+    - These outputs are forwarded to the tracking pipeline for identity assignment and continuity across frames.

-🧾 `detect_players.py` — Player Detection Script
-Below is the implementation of the detection module using the `best.pt` YOLOv11 model:
+- **Implementation File:**
+    - **Filename:** `detect_players.py`
+    (This script handles loading the YOLOv11 model, running inference on input images or video, drawing bounding boxes, and saving annotated results.
+It also integrates logging via the custom logger module.)